volodymyrprokopyuk/bayanguru/README.md

       and **for print** (PDF)
     - **Indexed database** of individual sheet music pieces for sheet music browsing, searching and visualization
+    - **Flexible query langauge** that allows dynamic construction of fine-grained playlists for sheet music reading
     - **Built-in linter** to ensure source code quality and consistency

 ## Dependencies